akjprajapati/akjprajapati/README.md

 ## 🚀 A Seasoned DevOps, CloudOps & Platform Engineer - Since 2011

-A linux lover and results-driven technocrate focused on building resilient & secure infrastructures across cloud platforms ( AWS / Azure /GCP ).
+A linux lover and results-driven technocrate focused on building resilient & secure infrastructures across cloud platforms ( AWS / Azure / GCP ).
 Experienced in designing production-ready environments with strong understanding of DevOps and security practices.
 Currently exploring AI/ML and blockchain to expand into emerging technologies.

 ### 📧 Contact
 - **Email:** akjprajapati@outlook.com